peterflynn/copy-as-html/README.md

 To use, choose _Edit > Copy as Colored HTML_.
 Due to runtime limitations, you still must explicitly press Ctrl+C on the next screen to place the text onto the clipboard.

+If you have some text selected, you'll get just that text.
+If you have no selection, you'll get the entire file.

 How to Install
 ==============